CA-LoRA: Concept-Aware LoRA for Domain-Aligned Segmentation Dataset Generation

-\paragraph{Granularity of the Concept-Aware LoRA (\cref{fig:A_granularity,tab:A_granularity})} As illustrated in \Cref{fig:A_granularity}, we explore the performance of CA-LoRA variants that partition the base weights differently.
-As shown in \cref{fig:A_hand_crafted_ablation}, these variants generally outperform the baselines.
+\paragraph{Grouping Granularity of CA-LoRA (\cref{fig:A_granularity,tab:A_granularity})} As illustrated in \Cref{fig:A_granularity}, we explore the performance of CA-LoRA variants that partition the base weights differently.
+As shown in \cref{tab:A_granularity}, these variants generally outperform the baselines.
 Among them, projection-wise CA-LoRA achieves the highest performance compared to other variants.
 This suggests that increasing the granularity of the base partition generally enhances performance, as it allows for more fine-grained selection of sensitive weights.

 \paragraph{Layer Proportions of CA-LoRA (\Cref{fig:A_quali_layer_proportion})} We analyze the qualitative behavior of Style CA-LoRA and Viewpoint CA-LoRA when varying the proportion of selected layers (1\%, 2\%, 3\%, 5\%, and 10\%).
 The results show that selecting only 2\% of the layers is sufficient to learn the intended concepts: Style CA-LoRA produces images that accurately reflect the target style, whereas Viewpoint CA-LoRA generates images aligned with the desired viewpoint.
 However, as the layer proportion increases, the model gradually begins to encode unintended, non-target concepts, indicating growing interference between concepts at higher proportions.